Ray Bradbury: Cultural contributions

 Bradbury wrote many short essays on culture and the arts, attracting the attention of critics in this field, using his fiction to explore and criticize his culture and society.
 He observed, for example, that Fahrenheit 451 touched on the alienation of people by media:

 Bradbury stated that the novel worked as a critique of the later development of political correctness:

-In a 1982 essay, he wrote, "People ask me to predict the Future, when all I want to do is prevent it".
-This intent had been expressed earlier by other authors, who sometimes attributed it to him.
+In a 1982 essay, he wrote: "People ask me to predict the Future, when all I want to do is prevent it."
+This intent had been expressed earlier by other authors, most of whom attributed it to him.

-On May 24, 1956, Bradbury appeared on television in Hollywood on the popular quiz show You Bet Your Life hosted by Groucho Marx.
+On May 24, 1956, Bradbury appeared on the popular quiz show You Bet Your Life hosted by Groucho Marx.
 During his introductory comments and on-air banter with Marx, Bradbury briefly discussed some of his books and other works, including giving an overview of "The Veldt", his short story published six years earlier in The Saturday Evening Post under the title "The World the Children Made".